 About the kidneys

-The kidneys are a pair of reddish-brown bean-shaped organs, each about the size of a small fist, that are located above the waist on either side of the spine.
+The kidneys are a pair of reddish-brown, bean-shaped organs, each about the size of a small fist, that are located above the waist on either side of the spine.
 They are closer to the back of the body than to the front.
-Kidneys filter blood and remove impurities, excess minerals and salts, and extra water.
-Every day, the kidneys filter about 200 quarts of blood to generate two quarts of wastewater (urine).
+The kidneys filter blood to remove impurities, excess minerals and salts, and extra water.
+Every day, the kidneys filter about 200 quarts of blood to generate two quarts of urine.

-The kidneys also produce hormones to help control blood pressure, red blood cell production, and other functions.
-Although most people have two kidneys, each works independently, which means that the body can function with less than one complete kidney.
-With dialysis, a mechanized filtering process, it is possible to live without kidneys.
+The kidneys also produce hormones that help control blood pressure, red blood cell production, and other functions.
+Although most people have two kidneys, each works independently, which means the body can function with less than one complete kidney.
+With dialysis, a mechanized filtering process, it is possible to live with no functioning kidneys.

 Types of kidney cancer

 Kidney cancer begins when normal cells in one or both kidneys change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread.

 There are several types of kidney cancer:

 Renal cell carcinoma.
-Renal cell carcinoma makes up about 85% of kidney cancer.
-This cancer develops within the kidney's microscopic filtering systems, the lining of tiny tubes that lead to the bladder.
+Renal cell carcinoma makes up about 85% of kidney cancers.
+This cancer develops within the kidney's microscopic filtering systems, the lining of the tiny tubes that lead to the bladder.
+The treatment options for renal cell carcinoma are discussed later in this guide.

 Transitional cell carcinoma.
-This is also called urothelial carcinoma.
+This is also called urothelial carcinoma and accounts for 10% to 15% of the kidney cancers diagnosed in adults.
 Transitional cell carcinoma begins in the area of the kidney where urine collects before moving to the bladder.
-This type of kidney cancer is similar to bladder cancer and is treated like bladder cancer .
-It accounts for 10% to 15% of kidney cancer in adults.
+This type of kidney cancer is similar to bladder cancer and is treated similarly as a result.

 Sarcoma.
 Sarcoma of the kidney is rare and is treated with surgery.
 For some patients, it may be beneficial to combine chemotherapy with surgery, as sarcoma can grow quite large before it is discovered.
-It does not metastasize (spread) as often as other types of kidney cancer.
+It does not spread to other parts of the body as often as other types of kidney cancer.

 Wilms tumor.
 Wilms tumor is most common in children and is treated differently than kidney cancer in adults.
 This type of tumor is more likely to be successfully treated with radiation therapy and chemotherapy than the other types of kidney cancer, and this has resulted in a different approach to treatment.